 Open the Control Panel Client folder, then run nvcplui.exe as administrator.
 This should open your NVIDIA control panel.

-There are many different fixes for the NVIDIA control panel issue out there, so if none of these fixes worked for you, don’t give up hope!
+There are many different solutions for the NVIDIA control panel issue out there, so if none of these fixes worked for you, don’t give up hope!
 Sometimes, strange programs or corrupted files can be the culprit for malfunctioning software, so it just takes a bit of luck and persistence to find the right fix.
 We wish you the best of luck in fixing your issues, and be sure to leave a comment below if you found a different solution that worked for you.